AmourWaltz/UAlign/README.md

-# UFact: Leveraging Uncertainty Estimations for Factuality Alignment on Large Language Models
+# UAlign: Leveraging Uncertainty Estimations for Factuality Alignment on Large Language Models

 The management of this project and completed implementations are in progress and will be available soon ...